-The United States spends more money per student than any country in the world: roughly $35,000 total for primary, secondary and tertiary education.
+The United States spends more money per student each year than any country in the world: roughly $35,000 total for primary, secondary and tertiary education.

 In 2006, the United States was ranked 32nd and 22nd in math and science, respectively, out of 52 countries.
 This was based on testing by the Program for International Student Assessment (PISA) at the Organization for Economic Development and Cooperation (OECD).